F5Networks/f5-telemetry-streaming/README.md

 <img align="right" src="docs/logo/Telemetry-Streaming.png" width="125">

-Telemetry Services is an iControl LX extension to stream telemetry from BIG-IP(s) to analytics consumers such as the following.
+Telemetry Streaming is an iControl LX extension to stream telemetry from BIG-IP(s) to analytics consumers such as the following.

 - Splunk
 - Azure Log Analytics